Hârn: Community

 Columbia published most of the canon material about Hârn in the early 1980s; at that point (around the time the first edition of the Harnmaster rules was published) the interval between new products lengthened and some scheduled products were never completed (such as the Trierzon and Azeryan regional modules).
 The setting was sustained throughout the 1990s and early 2000s by fan-created material, popularly called "fanon."
 The high quality and consistency of the fanon products, as well as the interactivity of message fora such as HarnList and HârnForum have kept the setting alive.

 Hârnic fanon, although independently written, is notable for its goal of staying consistent with the hundreds of pages of canon material spread over more than twenty years of publication.
 In many instances high quality art was produced and professional grade layout and design was done to make the material look similar to products produced by the publishers.
 There are points of confusion regarding the sanctioning and format of fanon.
-Both CGI and Kelestia have different fanon guidelines.
+Both Columbia Games and Kelestia have different fanon guidelines.